 Cover, reduce heat, and simmer until the meat is tender.
 This can take up to 50-70 minutes.
 Stir occasionally.
 If it is starts to stick to the pan, add a bit more water.
 If it is soupy, cook it with the lid off.

 The dish is done when the meat easily falls off the bone.
-Add 2 tablespoons of sour cream, stir gently (do not break the meat) and simmer for a few more minutes.
+Add 2 tablespoons of sour cream, stir gently (do not break the meat) and simmer over low heat for a few more minutes.

 The Hungarian chicken paprika is always served with nokedli noodles, also called galuska (similar to German spaetzle.)

-Bring a large pot of well-salted water to a boil.
-Beat the eggs and 150 ml of water together with the salt.
-Slowly mix in the flour to make a soft, sticky dough.
+Bring a pot of well-salted water to a boil.
+Beat the eggs, add 2 cups of flour, 1 cup of waterr and 1 teaspoon of salt.
+Mix everything together to make a soft, sticky dough.
 You may not need all the flour, or you may need more.
 Stop adding flour when you get an elastic moist dough.

 Place a nokedli grater (spaetzle maker) over the pot of boiling water.
 (You can also use a simple cheese grater or large hole pasta strainer).
 Lay a portion of the dough on the grater and move it back and forth over the grater using a spatula or wooden spoon to push through small egg noodle bits that drop into the boiling water.
 When the noodles float to the top, cook about 1minute and drain them.
 If it is difficult to find a greater, you can use a knife or spoon to make your noodles.
 Put some of the dough on a cutting board and, using the spoon or the back of a knife, cut off a 1- by-1/4-inch piece of dough and slide it into the boiling water.